DIY Bumper of a different kind

 The following are a couple of pictures taken during the construction of my own somewhat different bumper.
 It is a work in progress as I did not have the resources to construct the mounting brackets off thick gauge steel.
 The rather flimsy bracket will be taken care off during the December Vacation period.

-The idea was to construct a solid "taxi scaring" bumper, that could double as a tank for compressed air and allow for the installation of a winch (also to be added at some later stage).
-100x100x3mm square tubing was chosen for the main horizontal beam and 100x50x3mm for most of the other parts.
 As mentioned before, the bracket actually responsible for holding the bumper would not cope to well with pushing taxis around, but the appearance should scare off enough taxis for peace of mind until I have the time to construct a more sturdy bracket.
-And the temporarily finished product.

 Please let me have your comments as to the looks of the bumper and maybe some ideas to round it off?
 I have considered a couple of things, but let's see...